Expected Weighted D-optimal Designs for Experiments with Mixed Factors: EW D-optimal Designs with Mixed Factors

 \subsection{Characteristics of EW D-optimal designs}

-Since the design region ${\cal X}$ typically contains infinitely many design points, which is different in nature from the experiments considered by \cite{ymm2016, ytm2016} and \cite{bu2020}, both the theoretical properties and numerical algorithms for EW D-optimal designs here are far more difficult.
+In this paper, the design region ${\cal X}$ takes the general form of $\prod_{j=1}^k I_j\ \times \ {\cal D}$.
+Whenever the number of continuous factors $k\geq 1$, ${\cal X}$ contains infinitely many design points, which is different in nature from the experiments considered by \cite{ymm2016, ytm2016} and \cite{bu2020}.
+Both theoretical justifications and numerical algorithms for EW D-optimal designs here are far more difficult.